 In and around the Southwest the soil is poor, alkaline and sandy.
 The first sign of low phosphorus is the flowers on your Wisteria or other blooming plants do not bloom.

 The element that helps make flowers bloom is phosphorus.
 BR-61 has a high concentration of phosphorus.
 So does any fertilizer with a high middle number analysis.
 A good natural source of phosphorus is “bone meal”.
 It is crushed up bones from animals.
 But before you start adding gobs of phosphorus in your soil it is recommended to test your soil first.
 You can read more about testing your soil for phosphorus levels by following this link.
 Test your soil for phosphorus.

-Most garden stores will have bone meal on their selves year round it is an organic fertilizer and has an NPK analysis of 3-15-0 this will vary from brand to brand.
+Most garden stores will have a bone meal on their selves year round it is an organic fertilizer and has an NPK analysis of about 3-15-0 this will vary from brand to brand.
 Bone meal will also help encourage root growth.

 Problems with Wisteria

 Fungus and powdery mildew will invade this vine.
 It is best to plant it in full sun and avoid overspray from lawn sprinklers.
 Go organic and use neem oil to help with fungus problems.
 Neem oil will also kill insects but it will take several applications before neem oil works.

 Wisteria borers are also a big problem.
 They drill small holes into the larger stems.
 It’s best to use a good systemic borer control product to kill borers inside your Wisteria Vine.

 Paul Guzman – Husband, Father, Grandfather, Gardener, and Webmaster of GuzmansGreenhouse.com